UCSD-SIO-CDIP/CDIPpy/docs/dev_guide/index.md

 Learn more about running specific tests or subsets from the [`unittest` docs](https://docs.python.org/3/library/unittest.html).

 ### linting
-This library uses `flake8` to check for adherance to the [PEP8](https://peps.python.org/pep-0008/) style guide.
+This library uses `flake8` to check for adherence to the [PEP8](https://peps.python.org/pep-0008/) style guide.
 To check whether your code is compliant with the project style, run `flake8 .` from the project root.
 You can fix problems manually, or use a tool like [`black`](https://black.readthedocs.io/en/stable/) to autolint: `black .`.

-This project also provides a [`pre-commit`](https://pre-commit.com/) hook to manage style for you autmatically on every `git commit`.
+This project also provides a [`pre-commit`](https://pre-commit.com/) hook to manage style for you automatically on every `git commit`.
 To install it, run `pre-commit install` from the project root - this will use `black` and `flake` to autolint and check any changes you make for style before committing them to the repository.